 Activities such as driving a car, or tying your shoelaces are only possible by paying attention to them.
 But our attention has limits, and this makes it difficult to concentrate on too many activities at once.

-When your mind is overwhelmed by too many problems, it enters a state of disarray, where your thoughts swirl and prevent you from thinking clearly and focusing on the most important goals you have.
+When your mind is overwhelmed by too many problems, it becomes chaotic.
+Your thoughts swirl and prevent you from thinking clearly and focusing on the most important goals you have.

 This conflict of purposes and desires reduces our ability to concentrate and focus on the things we want to achieve.